SciYu/SciYu.github.io/_pages/about.md

 # 📑 Research Topics

 - **Efficient Similarity and Distance Learning for Incomplete Data (Previous Work)**
-  - Optimize similarity matrices for offline and online incomplete data
+  - Optimize similarity matrices for offline and online incomplete data (Published in NeurIPS, WWW, and UAI)
-  - Estimate distance matrices for incomplete data in similarity search tasks
+  - Estimate distance matrices for incomplete data in similarity search tasks (Published in AAAI, ECAI, and ECML)

 - **Optimization and Generalization of Wasserstein Distance (Ongoing Work)**
-  - Develop a fast and accurate tree-Wasserstein distance for approximating the 1-Wasserstein distance
+  - Develop an accurate tree-Wasserstein distance for approximating the 1-Wasserstein distance (Under Review)
   - Design a novel Wasserstein distance for unbalanced point clouds

 - **Optimal Transport for Visual Generative Models (Future Work)**